gggliuye/cvx_learning/docs/PaperRead/Unification.rst

 Which consists of two terms: measurements (set D), and a smoothness term (set S, function of neighbor points, this term can also be seen as an regularization).
 All two terms are evulated by L2 norm.
 With L2 reguarization term will lead to a *very* smooth result, while we could use L1 norm to perserve sharp edges.

-We can realize such reconstruction with Matlab CVX , for example of reconstruction of a noised 'wedding cake':
+We can realize such reconstruction with Matlab CVX :

 **L2 norm**: ::